yli3/RepData_PeerAssessment1/PA1_template.md

 ## 7:       1   7
 ```

-We now revisit the question posed in the first section -- *what is the total number of steps taken per day?* -- and evaluate it with our newly completed dataset `dt.complete` (containing `0` `NA` rows).
+We now revisit the question posed in the first section -- *what is the total number of steps taken per day?* -- and evaluate it with our newly completed dataset `dt.complete` (which contains `0` `NA` rows).

 ```r